Shooting On White Background - A Simple Formula

 In photography, we the photographers are often asked to shoot on a white seamless background (or a cove).
 One of the most challenging shots in fashion, advertising, and catalog photography is to photograph a subject wearing white clothing on a white cove with perfect separation.
 In images I have seen by others, there is often no separation between the white clothing or material and the white background.
 Over the years, I have heard so many photographers explain how they are able to achieve this in such a clean manner leaving no spill of light on the clothes or subject.

 Some have said they have to be a certain distance from the background so their is no flair or wrap around of light.
-Nonsense!
-Some have these complex equations that I think require the photographer to have a doctorate to even comprehend.
-For instance some believe that if the background meters at F32 and the main light reads F11, and they are 16.5 feet away, they will get the perfect separation.
-Nonsense!
+Some have these complex equations that Ione might need to be a rocket scientist to even comprehend.
+For instance some believe that if the background meters at F32 and the main light reads F11, and they are 16.5 feet away, and the diameter of the light is 60", they will get the perfect separation.

 Now remember, to keep this consistent, they keep running to the wall to take a meter reading then back the subject to take another meter reading until that formula has been achieved.
 Okay, well what if you don’t have 16.5 feet or 20 feet or what ever your magic formula thinks it has to be?
 Some photographers have a studio, others a garage, the formula works under conditions.
-But nobody wants to run back and forth and you are not going to call Home Makeover just so that you can shoot white on white images.
+But nobody wants to run back and forth right?

 Here is a simple tip to make you life easy, your white background photos consistent and flawless with no wrap, spill or flair of studio strobe lighting.